To crate or not to crate. That is the question.

 Why Your Dog Needs a Crate

-There are many different opinions on using a crate for your dog; some people are against crates saying that dogs shouldn’t be kept in confinement, however, if crates are correctly used then they can provide you and your dog with the peace and security that is needed to have a harmonious life.
+There are many different opinions on using a crate for your dog; some people are against crates saying that dogs shouldn’t be kept in confinement, however, if crates are correctly used then they can provide you and your dog with the peace and security that is needed to live a harmonious life.

 Dogs natural instinct is to be in a den, and while dogs are sociable creatures and love nothing more than to be around other dogs and humans, it is also essential for them to have their own quiet retreat; a safe place to get the much-needed downtime they need.